arkayenro/arkinventory/ChangeHistory.md

  - note - the ace3 libraries were updated and the config can be opened in dragonflight now

 # 3.10.00 Alpha 5 (28-SEP-2022)
+ - changed - (retail) toc updated to 100000
  - fixed - frame name mouseover tooltip (only applies to shortened names)
  - fixed - https://github.com/arkayenro/arkinventory/issues/1599 - renamed xml element for bar names
  - fixed - https://github.com/arkayenro/arkinventory/issues/1600 - tradeskill scanning